The first one he was in a studio wearing a Kameez. It was very white and noor (light) was gleaming out of it and he looked me in the eye and smiled.

 In this counseling answer:

-• You may want to look at what these insecurity issues could possibly be in real life as often dreams are an indicator of our subconscious.
+• Look at what these insecurity issues could possibly be in real life as often dreams are an indicator of our subconscious.

 • I wouldn’t put too much emphasis on these dreams except for inner reflection.